AlgyJr/ios_guides/View-Controller-Lifecycle.md

 - When it is called / When it is used :
     - View controller are usually created from storyboards.When this is the case,init(coder:) is the initializer that gets called and you have to override.
-    - If provides an NSCoder instance as a parameter, which you need only if you are using iOS serialization APIs.
+    - It provides an NSCoder instance as a parameter, which you need only if you are using iOS serialization APIs.
 This is not used often, so you can ignore the parameter.
 If you are curious, serialization transforms an object in a byte stream that you can save on disk or send over the network.

 - Application :
     - During the initalization phase of a view controller, you usually allocate the resources that the view controller will need during its lifetime.
 These include model objects or other auxiliary controllers, like network controllers.